Roy Grace series

-The Roy Grace series consists of twenty two crime thriller novels written by British author Peter James.

-The main character is Roy Grace, a Detective Superintendent with the Sussex Police in Brighton, England.
+The Roy Grace series consists of twenty three crime thriller novels written by British author Peter James.
+The main character is a Detective Superintendent with the Sussex Police in Brighton, England.

 Roy Grace character

 Roy Grace is portrayed as a dedicated and successful police officer with a troubled personal life.
 His wife, Sandy, disappeared under mysterious circumstances, leaving him haunted and driven by the need to discover her fate.
 This backstory provides ongoing subplots across the series.
 Grace later remarries and starts a new family, reflecting changes in his personal outlook and circumstances.

 Grace is known for his willingness to embrace unconventional methods, including using psychics and mediums, which sometimes puts him at odds with his colleagues.
 His methods, combined with solid police work, lead to him solving complex cases.
 Grace's character development throughout the series is shown by both professional achievements and personal challenges, making him a flawed but compelling character.